canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+### R1D28

+Today's Progress:R1D28.
+Started Rails curriculum.
+Installing rails on OS Catalina is proving to be a nice challenge.

+**Twitter:R1D28   #sql #fullstack #webdevelopment  #100DaysOfCode

 ### R1D27

 Today's Progress:R1D27.
-Finished first challenge 'linked lists' suign ruby on repl.it for @microverseinc online school.

-**Twitter:R1DX.   #sql #fullstack #webdevelopment  #100DaysOfCode
+Finished first challenge 'linked lists' using ruby on repl.it.
+Got repaired with a partner from Morocco, so we are now ready to start Ruby on Rails curriculum @microverseinc online school. #ruby #fullstack #webdevelopment #100DaysOfCode

+**Twitter:R1D27.Finished first challenge 'linked lists' using ruby on repl.it.
+Got repaired with a partner from Morocco, so we are now ready to start Ruby on Rails curriculum @microverseinc online school. #ruby #fullstack #webdevelopment #100DaysOfCode

 ### R1D26